Speaking: work with me

 • Author of the Nail Your Novel writing craft series, literary novels (My Memories of a Future Life, Lifeform Three, Ever Rest) and quirky, warm memoirs (Not Quite Lost, Turn Right At The Rainbow)

-• Ghostwriter with more than 4 million copies sold across multiple genres
+• Ghostwriter with more than 4 million copies sold across multiple genres under multiple names (I’m a master of disguise)

 I’ve previously appeared on: